Piloting a Rented Boat Through the Canals of France

 Some locks have a greater rise.
 And sometimes there is a flight of locks — you go up in one lock just to enter a second, and sometimes a third, and so on.

-Here is a larger lock, the first in a flight of two.
+Here we see a larger lock, the first in a flight of two.

 How will this work?
-It looks like the barge is about to cross the road!
+It looks like this large commercial barge is about to cross the road!

 It's in that tall lock from the picture above, and that lock is full.
 With both gates closed and the lower valves opened, the lock will drain to the level of the canal on the lower side.
 The water will drop far enough that the barge will pass under the road bridge.